The Best Simple Worcestershire Sauce Substitutes

 What is Worcestershire Sauce?

-It adds salty umami flavours as well as sweetness which makes me think of it as an English version of soy sauce.
+It adds a salty umami flavor profile as well as sweetness which makes me think of it as an English version of soy sauce.

-The ingredients include malt vinegar, molasses, sugar, salt, anchovies, tamarind, onion, garlic spices and flavour.
+The ingredients include malt vinegar, molasses, sugar, salt, anchovies, tamarind paste, onion, garlic spices and flavour.

 The Best Worcestershire Sauce Substitutes